Pho86/WaterTracker/README.md

 Basic Node.js and Express app that tracks a users water goal and intake.
 Templatted with EJS and uses sqlite3 to handle its database.
 It is hosted on [Heroku](https://aquapal.herokuapp.com/) as of right now.
 <br>
 <br>
-if downloading, run the app with npm run dev or node . or nodemon server.js, delete node_modules and package-lock.json and then npm install
+if downloading the repo, npm install and then run the app with either node . or nodemon server.js, or npm run dev
 # Aqua Pal

 Features: